Bear Bryant: Assistant and North Carolina Pre-Flight

-He was later granted an honorable discharge to train recruits and coach the North Carolina Navy Pre-Flight football team.
+Bryant was later granted an honorable discharge to train recruits and coach the North Carolina Navy Pre-Flight football team.
 One of the players he coached for the Navy was the future Pro Football Hall of Fame quarterback Otto Graham.
 While in the navy, Bryant attained the rank of lieutenant commander.

 Maryland

 In 1945, 32-year-old Bryant met Washington Redskins owner George Marshall at a cocktail party hosted by the Chicago Tribune, and mentioned that he had turned down offers to be an assistant coach at Alabama and Georgia Tech because he was intent on becoming a head coach.
 Marshall put him in contact with Harry Clifton "Curley" Byrd, the president and former football coach of the University of Maryland.

 After meeting with Byrd the next day, Bryant received the job as head coach of the Maryland Terrapins.
 In his only season at Maryland, Bryant led the team to a 6–2–1 record.
 However, Bryant and Byrd came into conflict.
 In the most prominent incident, while Bryant was on vacation, Byrd brought back a player that was suspended by Bryant for not following the team rules.
 After the 1945 season, Bryant left Maryland to take over as head coach at the University of Kentucky.